 Three new snowshoe trails, totalling 3.5 k, were constructed to the south of Stake Lake with support from Recreation Sites and Trails.
 These trails are named Spruce Canyon, Cow Creek and Rattler Viewpoint.
-Several “off-piste”, or ungroomed, ski trails were marked and checked for tree hazards.
-They require no ground disturbance during construction and minimal winter maintenance.
+Several “off-piste”, or ungroomed, ski trails were marked and checked for tree hazards..
 The remaining 600m of Salix trail to the lookout was completed finalizing the off piste adventure trail network.
 All maps and signs were placed for the upcoming season.

 100 volunteers spent approximately 500 hours cleaning the trails.
 Klaus Mey coordinated the work.
 Tim Cole and his trained chainsaw crew dealt with many fallen trees and debris on the snowshoe trails.